kimpettersen/angular-node-cv/README.md

 =====

 Since this is an experimental project I decided to follow a few different approaches.
 I use Mocha to run tests on the server, and Jasmine and Testacular for the tests front-end.
-The e2e tests depends on the database content, the reason why is discussed further down.
+The e2e tests depend on the database content, the reason why is discussed further down.

 ##Important!##

 Once you start the server with NODE_ENV set to test, it generates test data that the tests depend on.
 You should therefore restart the node server when you switch between test types.
-Unittests are not affected by this, but a failed e2e test can mess up the order.
+Unit tests are not affected by this, but a failed e2e test can mess up the order.

 ##Run the tests##
 *Start the server:* NODE_ENV=test node server/index.js

-*server unittests*: sh server_test.sh
+*server unit tests*: sh server_test.sh

 *server e2e tests*: sh server_e2e.sh

 *Restart server*

-*Angular unittests*: sh test.sh
+*Angular unit tests*: sh test.sh

-*server unittests*: sh e2e_test.sh
+*server unit tests*: sh e2e_test.sh

 API Documentation
 =================